Paulina004/CodePath-Cybersecurity-Work/README.md

 Time spent: **15** hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document **three or more vulnerabilities** affecting an old version of WordPress

 ## Pen Testing Report